Provisional Patent Application: Complete 2026 Guide

 File Before Public Disclosure

 Any public disclosure of your invention before filing a provisional patent application can permanently destroy your patent rights in many countries.
 That includes pitching at events, publishing articles, or posting on social media.
+The U.S. gives you a 12-month grace period after your own disclosure, but most other countries give you none at all.
 File your provisional before you disclose anything publicly.

 Align Your Provisional Patent Application With Fundraising